JBlitzar/drawdesign/README.md

 ## Overview

 DrawDesign is a tool that helps lower the barrier to entry for creating websites.
-We wanted to build it to esepcially help small business owners who aren't neccessarily technical to turn the ideas in their head into reality.
-We think this can also help designers for rapid prototyping by integrating into their existing component library.
-Designers still like visualizing their barebones ideas with pen and paper.
-This extends that by showing a live demo on the web.
+This could be used to help nontechnical small business owners to turn the ideas in their head into reality.
+This could also help designers for rapid prototyping by integrating into their existing component library.
+Designers still like visualizing and experimenting with their barebones ideas with pen and paper.
+This extends that workflow by showing a live demo on the web.

 ## Running the Program